cloud-gov/external-domain-broker/docs/development.md

 We use [Black](https://github.com/psf/black) to format our code.
 Please do the same.

-## Architecture

-### Open Service Broker API
+## Open Service Broker API

-We're using https://github.com/eruvanos/openbrokerapi, and we used https://github.com/eruvanos/openbrokerapi-skeleton to start the project.
+We're using [the python openbrokerapi package](https://github.com/eruvanos/openbrokerapi), and we used [the associated skeleton example](https://github.com/eruvanos/openbrokerapi-skeleton) to start the project.

 ## WIP Notes and Useful Links